aghakishiyeva/ids706-individual-project-3/README.md

-# Automated ETL Pipeline for Flight Data Analysis on Databricks
+# ✈️ Automated ETL Pipeline for Flight Data Analysis on Databricks

-## Overview
 This automated ETL pipeline is designed for the Databricks platform.
-It extracts flight data, performs transformation to identify patterns such as average delays by flight origin, and loads the results into Delta Lake.
+It *extracts* flight data, performs *transformation* to identify patterns such as average delays by flight origin, and *loads* the results into Delta Lake.
 The pipeline is configured to run automatically, ensuring up-to-date data is available for analysis with minimal manual intervention.
+This pipeline also illustrates the robust features of Delta Lake for efficient data extraction (Extract.ipynb), conducts thorough data quality checks to maintain high data integrity, and utilizes advanced visualization techniques in the transformation phase to effectively present analytical insights (Transform.ipynb).

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites
 - Access to a Databricks workspace